 This paper examines how current political controversies surrounding SAR and disembarkation in the Mediterranean unfold in a policy context characterised by a ‘contained mobility’ paradigm that has materialised in the increasing penalisation of humanitarian SAR NGOs, a strategic and gradual operational disengagement from SAR activities by the EU and its member states, and the delegation of containment tasks to the Libyan coast guard (so-called ‘pullbacks’), a development that has been indirectly supported by EU institutions.
 These policies have contributed to substantially widen the gap in SAR capabilities in the Central Mediterranean.

 The paper challenges the assumption that national governments and EU institutions can bypass their rule of law and human rights responsibilities under international maritime, human rights and refugee law, as well as those laid down in EU Treaties and national constitutional laws.
-It argues that despite the many barriers to ensuring effective remedies for the affected individuals, the notion of ‘portable justice’ has the potential to capture EU and national agent responsibilities and liabilities for human rights violations in the Mediterranean and crimes against humanity in Libya.
+It argues that, despite the many barriers to ensuring effective remedies for the affected individuals, the application of the notion of ‘portable justice’ in the context of EU law has the potential to capture EU and national agent responsibilities and liabilities for human rights violations in the Mediterranean and crimes against humanity in Libya.

-The paper concludes by putting forward some options to addressing SAR and disembarkation discussions and recommends that these should be based on the principle of equal solidarity, whereby all Schengen EU member states should share equally the responsibility for asylum seekers in full compliance with EU constitutive principles and fundamental rights.
+The paper concludes by putting forward some options to addressing SAR and disembarkation challenges and recommends that these should be based on the principle of ‘equal solidarity’, whereby all EU member states share equally the responsibility for asylum seekers in full compliance with EU constitutive principles and fundamental rights.